EO-DataHub/eodhp-guide/operations/updating-database-records.md

 # Updating Database Records
-There might be a reason for needing to access the database directly and quering data / updating records.
+There might be a reason for needing to access the database directly and querying data / updating records.
 For example, manually disabling a billing account, changing the account owner associated with workspaces etc.

 Please see [Database Client Access Details](services/database.md#client-access) for more information on connecting to one of the platforms databases.